marzukiadji/Design-UI-Android-Studio-Code/README.md

 Hello evryone..
-This is my very first time i made a UI in android studio code hope u like it. cheerrss!!
+This is my very first time i made an UI in android studio code hope u like it. cheerrss!!
 ![image](myUI/preview.png)